How to Become a Certified Nursing Assistant (CNA)

-Complete a state-approved CNA training program (4-12 weeks), pass your state’s competency exam (written and skills test), and register on your state’s nurse aide registry.
-Most CNAs start working within 2-3 months of beginning training, making this one of the fastest paths into healthcare.
+Quick Answer: To become a CNA, complete an approved training program (4-12 weeks at a trade school, community college, or healthcare facility), then pass your state’s competency exam (written and skills test) and register on the nurse aide registry.
+Most CNA programs can be completed within 2-3 months, making this one of the shorter training paths in healthcare.
+No college degree is required.

 What does a Certified Nursing assistant do?